 What they do was a complete opposite of how the predecessor did the marketing.
 In 1999, they built curiosity and expectation through a more straight-up and leading approach, which finally swallowed up naive minds of early-year netizens.
 Meanwhile, Blair Witch seems to restrain and conceal its true nature until only 2 months prior to the release.
 Whether the marketing time isn’t confident enough or only following a 10 Cloverfield Lane’s successful move, that doesn’t matter anymore, because lightning rarely struck the same place twice.

-Parts of The Blair Witch Project successful tenure comes from the viral marketing; and that’s what the sequel cannot manage to follow.
+Parts of The Blair Witch Project successful tenure comes from viral marketing, and that’s what the sequel cannot manage to follow.
 While the predecessor presents the story like a documentary went wrong with convincing cinema verite style; making the found footage approach tells more than only a gimmick; Blair Witch is a straightforward venture to the wood.
-It only follows the predecessor in these things: found footage (not necessarily, given the nature of how the characters take the picture, it’s more like a live footage), the same Black Hills in Burkittsville, the same myth as the subject matter, and basically the ‘narrative’ not the presentation.
+It only follows the predecessor in these things: found footage (not necessarily, given the nature of how the characters take the picture, it’s more like live footage), the same Black Hills in Burkittsville, the same myth as the subject matter, and basically the ‘narrative’ not the presentation.

 Blair Witch doesn’t intend to be a found footage.
 It’s more like a search party assisted with a series of modern cameras: a DSLR one, personal cameras with GPS, drone-mounting camera, as well as some surveillance camera.
-Those cameras provides sharper images and more realistic color than the predecessor, giving a sense of a more naturalistic terror.
-What annoys much is the switch between one camera to another, which always begins with loud, exaggerating click noise adding up to layers of loud sounds and excessively shaky camera movement.
+Those cameras provide sharper images and more realistic color than the predecessor, giving a sense of a more naturalistic terror.
+What annoys much is the switch between one camera to another, which always begins with loud, exaggerated click noise adding up to layers of loud sounds and excessively shaky camera movement.

-Taking up 20 years following the event in first movie, the story itself revolves around James (James Allen McCune), younger brother of Heather from the first movie, who still believes if his sister is still there at the Black Hills.
-His hope sparks when a footage believed to be obtained from the site where Heather’s gone is uploaded to Youtube.
-Along with his possibly girlfriend and coupled friends with those full equipment, James plans to return to the woods, guided by two local freaks.
+Taking up 20 years following the event in the first movie, the story itself revolves around James (James Allen McCune), younger brother of Heather from the first movie, who still believes if his sister is still there at the Black Hills.
+His hope sparks when footage believed to be obtained from the site where Heather’s gone is uploaded to Youtube.
+Along with his possible girlfriend and coupled friends with those full equipment, James plans to return to the woods, guided by two local freaks.
 There’s where the synopsis should end; otherwise, I would reveal some important spoilers (which I will eventually do later on).

 In the end, Blair Witch is only decent because it’s a sequel of The Blair Witch Project with an upgrade version of some explicit elements, which made the predecessor a simple classic.
-It manages to be scarier in looks than the predecessor, but in repeating the predecessor, it falls short because the rest of it are only a slack screamfest full of loud & chaotic horrors, with Wingard’s sense of black comedy.
+It manages to be scarier in looks than the predecessor, but in repeating the predecessor, it falls short because the rest of it is only a slack screamfest full of loud & chaotic horrors, with Wingard’s sense of black comedy.